MrGiddy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that sets the mode of the file "hello" to this: -rwxr-x-wx
 * The file "hello" will be in the working directory
 * You are not allowed to use commas for this script

+## task 10
+Write a script that sets the mode of the file "hello" the same as mode of file "olleh"
+* The file "hello" will be in the workind directory
+* The file olleh will be in the working directory